Best Beaches In Milos Greece (Updated for 2023)

 The ultimate guide to the best beaches in Milos.
 With over 70 amazing beaches to choose from, the Greek island of Milos is perfect for beach lovers!

 Dave's travel writer from the UK who's been living in Greece since 2015.
-As well as writing this travel guide to all the beaches in Milos, he's written hundreds more travel blog posts and itineraries for travel destinations all over Greece.
+As well as writing this travel guide to the best beaches in Milos, he's written hundreds more travel blog posts and itineraries for travel destinations all over Greece.
 Follow Dave on social media for travel inspiration from Greece and beyond:

 Leave a Comment